- Chart

 Key Offerings

-- Ranger (Side-by-Side): A utility-focused side-by-side vehicle, known for its ruggedness and versatility.
-Polaris holds a significant market share in the UTV (Utility Task Vehicle) segment.
-Competitors include Can-Am (Bombardier Recreational Products), John Deere, and Kubota.
+- Ranger: A line of utility side-by-side vehicles.
+Polaris holds a significant market share in the UTV segment.
+Competitors include Can-Am (BRP), John Deere, and Kubota.

-- Bennington Pontoons: A leading brand of pontoon boats.
-Competitors include Brunswick Corporation and Malibu Boats.
-Market share within the pontoon segment is substantial.
+- Bennington Pontoons: A manufacturer of high-end pontoon boats.
+Competitors are Brunswick Corporation and Marine Products Corporation.

 Market Dynamics